Chainflow/solana-mission-control/docs/metric-cal.md

 - **Validator Identity**

-  Validator public Key: Public Node key of the validator as base-58 encoded public key
+  Validator public Key: Node public key of the validator as base-58 encoded public key

   Validator vote key: Vote Key of the validator as base-58 encoded pubKey